kobr4/g_hashcodes/README.md

 **Book scanning problem.**

-This year Google has invited us to plan books to get scanned from libraries.
+This year Google has invited the best programmers of the world to plan the books to get scanned from libraries.
 To maximize the total score of all scanned books, each library needs to be signed up before it can ship books.
 Our heartbeat rhythms reach the highest level there, towards the hall of fame.
 After 3 hours of organized work, we ran the program and successfully reached 26 M points.
 Satisfaction !
 We've done it again on the AMD Threadripper 1950X CPU with our euphoria excitement.

 | Input                         |  Score         |
 |-------------------------------|----------------|